 Originally from Long Island, Dan L. Hess received a Bachelor of Fine Arts from the School of Visual Arts in NYC and a Master of Fine Arts from Stony Brook University in New York.
 His elaborate video installations, drawings and photographs have been exhibited from New York to Shanghai, and can be found in private collections across the globe.
 Hess worked as both the Visual Coordinator for Christie’s Auction House and an Adjunct Professor of Art at Stony Brook University.

 Danielle Fredrick moved from Cincinnati, Ohio to Lake Mary, FL with her family at a young age.
-She received her AA from Seminole State College and will receive her BA in Art History from the University of Central Florida this December.
+She recently received her BA in Art History from the University of Central Florida.
 Prior to working at the A&H, Danielle learned her administrative and service skills from her 9 years at Publix.
-She began at the A&H as a dedicated volunteer, then became a Museum Educator, and is now our Administrative Coordinator.
+She began at the A&H as a dedicated volunteer, then became a Museum Educator, and is now our Administrative Assistance.
 She enjoys watching movies with her Yorkie, Caesar and cat, Cleo.

 Born in Tennessee, Marla Pickelsimer graduated from the University of Illinois with a Bachelor’s and Master’s degree in history.
 After moving to Florida, she earned a specialist degree in education.
 For 36 years she taught History in Seminole County Public Schools.
 For the last seven years Marla has enjoyed being a Museum Educator at A&H and becoming involved in other local history projects.